-The ABND exercise assesses whether the SPF is a reality for the whole population in the respective countries and how it could be extended to all members of society.
-Policy gaps and implementation issues were identified and recommendations made for further design and implementation of social protection provisions that would guarantee an SPF for all residents and all children.
-The studies also sought to estimate the projected financial commitment needed in each country to implement proposed policies for closing the SPF gaps.
-As part of the social protection assessments, the ILO Rapid Assessment Protocol (RAP) costing tool was used to estimate the cost and affordability of implementing social protection recommendations in each country.
+The ABND exercise assesses whether the SPF is a reality for the whole population of a country and how it can be extended to all members of society.
+Policy gaps and implementation issues in the social protection system are identified.
+Recommendations for new or expanded social protection provisions are developed to guarantee an SPF to all residents and children.
+The ABND also estimates the financial commitment required to implement the recommendations.
+During the second stage of the ABND, the Rapid Assessment Protocol (RAP) cost estimation tool is used to estimate the cost and affordability of implementing the recommendations in each country.

-This process takes over one year and entails bilateral consultations, tripartite workshops, and technical seminars to progressively devise a shared vision of the social security situation, the identification of policy gaps and implementation issues, and to draw appropriate policy recommendations for the achievement of a comprehensive social protection floor in line with international labour standards.
-The participatory approach adopted throughout the ABND exercise raises awareness among line ministries, workers' and employers' representatives, civil society organizations, and UN agencies regarding the social protection floor concept, its relevance for each country, and the importance of a coordinated, holistic approach to social protection development.
+This process takes over one year and entails bilateral consultations, tripartite workshops, and technical seminars.
+A shared vision of the social protection situation is progressively developed, including the identification of policy gaps and implementation issues.
+At these meetings, policy recommendations are also drawn up to achieve a comprehensive SPF that adheres to international labour standards.
+The participatory approach adopted throughout the ABND exercise raises awareness among line ministries, workers' and employers' representatives, civil society organizations, and UN agencies regarding the SPF concept, its relevance for every country, and the importance of a coordinated and holistic approach to effectively develop social protection.